Rewarding Outsourced Staff – Without Just Throwing Money At Them

 2. Give clear instructions and specific guidelines as to your requirements

 Vague guidelines and requirements can leave a sub-contractor feeling frustrated.
 If you can’t devote the time to writing a simple set of instructions, why should the sub-contractor devote the time to providing a first-class piece of work?
 Ensure your guidelines are clear, concise, and easy to understand.
 This will ensure the outsourced member of staff understands exactly what is required and should alleviate any problems once the work is started.
+For example, if you are commissioning a piece of content to be written.
+Explain clearly how many words it should be, the tone of the piece, the target demographic and other relevant information.

 3. Offer time-based bonuses as an additional incentive

 Whilst offering a generous payment is a great reward, offering the chance to improve that payment is even better!
-If you are under a tight deadline, you could offer your sub-contractor a bonus if they complete the work ahead of schedule for example.
+If you are under a tight deadline, you could offer your sub-contractor a bonus if they complete the work ahead of schedule, for example.
 This will spur them on to complete their work quicker.
 Be careful, however, to specify that the improved lead time must not come at the expense of quality or quantity!

 4. Be honest about the prospect of ongoing work